italomaia/flask-empty/README.md

 Flask Empty
 ===========
 Flask-Empty is a simple **flask skeleton** project for fast flask prototyping.
-Just clone de project and copy the example you like the most.
+Just clone the project and copy the example you like the most.

 Usage
 =====